awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 **AWSServiceRoleForLambdaReplicator Role**
 When you first create a trigger, a role named AWSServiceRoleForLambdaReplicator is automatically created to allow Lambda to replicate Lambda@Edge functions to AWS Regions\.
 This role is required to use Lambda@Edge\.
 The ARN for the AWSServiceRoleForLambdaReplicator role looks like this:
 `arn:aws:iam::123456789012:role/aws-service-role/replicator.lambda.amazonaws.com/AWSServiceRoleForLambdaReplicator`

+If you need to manually provision the AWSServiceRoleForLambdaReplicator service linked role, you can run the following from the command line:
+`aws iam create-service-linked-role --aws-service-name replicator.lambda.amazonaws.com`